Maloric/CodeMirror-AdvancedDialog/README.md

     npm install --save codemirror-advancedsearch

-If you want to install manually, however, you will need to include both `advanced-dialog.js` and `dialog.css` in your page.
+If you want to install manually, however, you will need to include both `dist/advanced-dialog.js` and `dist/dialog.css` in your page.

 ## Dependencies

 Obviously you need to include CodeMirror in the page.
-You also need to include addons/display/panel.js from the CodeMirror default installation.
+You also need to include `addons/display/panel.js` from the CodeMirror default installation.

 ## Notable Changes